-Other (loss) income consists primarily of interest income on cash and cash equivalents and short- and long-term investments, realized and unrealized gains and losses recognized on investments, and foreign currency transaction gains and losses.
-Other income decreased primarily due to increased losses on investments in 2022, partially offset by an increase in interest income.
+Other (loss) income consists primarily of interest income on cash and cash equivalents and short- and long-term investments, equity investment (loss) income on equity method investments other than dialysis partnerships, realized and unrealized gains and losses recognized on other investments, impairments on investments, and foreign currency transaction gains and losses.
+Other loss increased primarily due to equity investment losses on our new investment in Mozarc which was net of the \$15 million gain from the non-cash asset contributed at close.
+This was partially offset by decreased losses recognized on other investments and an increase in interest income.